wotbrew/idx/README.md

 There are 3 problems that `idx` tries to solve:

-- proliferation of `-by-this` or `by-that` type locals (or worse args, or keys) that only serve as fast paths to your actual data.
+- proliferation of `-by-this` or `-by-that` type locals (or worse args, or keys) that only serve as fast paths to your actual data.
 - allowing for profiler driven optimisation without massively restructuring the code.
 - index invalidation as data changes